Ambient-Impact/drupal-modules/ambientimpact_paragraphs/ambientimpact_paragraphs_migrate/ambientimpact_paragraphs_migrate_to_media/readme.md

 1. Detect duplicate files: ```drush migrate:duplicate-file-detection ambientimpact_paragraph_images_to_media_step1```
 2. Create media entities: ```drush migrate:import ambientimpact_paragraph_images_to_media_step1```
 3. Map created media entities to Paragraph items: ```drush migrate:import ambientimpact_paragraph_images_to_media_step2```
+4. Check that the media fields on the Images Paragraph items have been populated correctly; if they have, you can safely delete the ```field_images_migrated``` field on that bundle.